alaindet/learn-go/courses/pro-go/bookmark.md

-700
+708
-Querying for Multiple Rows
+Executing Queries for Single Rows